Faith-Gray/punchlines/README.md

-This is practice for props.
+This is practice for props following Bob Zirroll's React course on Scrimba.

 1. What does the `.map()` array method do?
 Returns a new array.
 Whatever gets returned from the callback